mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 New information that would be useful toward the future usage or troubleshooting of GitLab should not be written directly in a forum or other messaging system, but added to a documentation MR and then referenced, as described above.

-For example, you can add a [Troubleshooting topic](../structure.md#troubleshooting) if none exists.

 The more we reflexively add information to the documentation, the more the documentation helps others efficiently accomplish tasks and solve problems.